cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 	* Gain wide-bore IV access
 	* Commence rapid infusion of warm IV fluids
 	* Give **adrenaline**
-		* If no IV access or haemodynamic monitoring
+		* IM if no IV access or haemodynamic monitoring
-		500ug IM Q5 minutes.
+		Can consider IM dosing to provide a pseudo-infusion whilst establishing infusion.
-		* If IV access:
+		* Otherwise IV
-			* Grade 2
-				* Adults: 20ug bolus Q1-2 minutes as starting dose, titrated to effect
-				* Paeds: 2ug/kg bolus
-				Draw up an arrest dose (10ug/kg) in a 10ml syringe with saline, for a total volume of 10ml.
-This gives 1ug/kg/ml.
-			* Grade 3 (Life threatening)
-				* Adults: 100-200ug bolus Q1-2 minutes as starting dose, titrated to effect.
-				* PAaeds: 4-10ug/kg bolus
 		* If >3 IV boluses required, commence infusion:
 		Peripheral infusion is acceptable in the short term prior to establishing CVC access.
-			* Begin at 3ug/min
-			* Titrate up to 40ug/min
-	* Consider **arterial line insertion**
+	* **Arterial line insertion**
+	Monitoring, titration, and blood sampling for tryptase.
 	* Consider **central line insertion**
 	If ongoing vasopressor requirement.
 * Disability